JamesM92/Aquaponics-Manager/README.md

 #Aquaponics Manager

-python3 program for rading sensors and managing lights and other components for aquaponics system
+Program for reading sensors and managing lights and other components for aquaponics system

+System will be built focusing on a Reaspberry PI

+Software will be Python3, focusing on I2C communication